5.4.10 Vision Voice Box

 Advanced Features

-Besides supporting vision-language large models, this package also supports using pure language models for conversation:
+In addition to supporting Vision-Language Models (VLM), this package also supports using pure Language Models (LLM) for conversation:

 # Configure tros.b environment